thefuzzydeveloper/Audio-Streamer-OPUS/README.md

 - **Smart Audio Conversion:** Automatically converts multi-channel surround sound (5.1/7.1) into clean, high-quality stereo audio with full bass preservation.
 - **Low Resource Usage:** Runs quietly in the background without eating up your CPU or draining your phone battery.
 - **System Tray Controls:** Easy one-click access to pause, restart, or enable auto-start on Windows boot.****
+- **Extremely light-weight** Android apk is few Kbs, and highly optimized
+- **Better alternative of other apps in same category** - No licence verification, payment, or data collection, full privacy!